The translation of this document is outdated.

 be recorded in minutes.
 Council meetings shall be recorded in

-audio format, which shall be posted on the website of the local
+audio format which shall be posted on the website of the local

 The minutes shall include: